Holiday Highlights

 Is this suitable for you?

 Holidays that are graded as a 3-4, will have aspects of both our grade 3 and 4 holidays.
-These tours are suitable for those who keep themselves relatively fit and maybe enjoy an afternoon out on the bikes at the weekend.
-Your preference may be for flatter terrain, but you don’t mind tackling some hills, the occasional steep climb and some varying terrain (forest tracks, gravel paths etc.).
+These tours are suitable for those who keep themselves relatively fit and enjoy getting out on the bike at the weekend.
+Your preference is perhaps for flatter to rolling terrain, but you don’t mind tackling some hills, and some steep climbs if you can take it at your own pace.
+For those happy to tackle those ups and downs, and possibly some sections of varying terrain (eg. forest tracks, gravel paths etc).
+We’d generally expect riders to have a decent level of physical fitness and be comfortable riding on consecutive days with some longer days in the saddle.
 It might be however that on some days the distances will be longer than a standard grade 3 trip, or some of the climbs may be quite challenging.
 You may also require some previous experience of tackling some uneven / unpaved ground to comfortably and safely ride certain sections of the route.

 For more information about the grading of this holiday in particular, please check out the terrain section which will give you some specifics of what to expect on this tour.